Data Analytics Microcredential

 Learn how to think with data and apply statistical concepts and computing to convert data into solutions and insight.
 This critical insight is essential to industries and companies that use big data to inform their decisions.

 Register today for this microcredential!
-Classes start in August 2020.
+Spring 2021 dates coming soon.

 - Apply data analytics with a social and ethical lens

 - Holistic approach includes descriptive, predictive, and prescriptive analytics